-So, you have 1,000,000 plus miles on your engine and you’ve decided it’s time for a rebuild.
-Some parts you know you have to replace but others you aren’t so sure about.
+So, you have 1,000,000 plus miles on your diesel engine and you’ve decided it’s time for a rebuild.
+Some parts you know you have to replace, but others you aren’t so sure about.
 Fuel injectors, oil coolers, oil pumps, and oh, what about the harmonic damper?
-Our staff gets questions on these parts all the time, but one item that doesn’t get nearly as much attention is the camshaft, and it should.
+Our staff gets questions on these parts all the time, but one item that doesn’t get nearly as much attention as it should is the camshaft.

 Check out the following diagram to illustrate why these new cams are so difficult to inspect and repair.